-It’s the middle of summer, hot and humid outside, and all across Iowa, people are talking about the latest bizarre indulgence that can be served on a stick.
+Every summer, when it’s searing hot and humid outside, and all across Iowa, August conversations gravitate to the latest bizarre indulgence served on a stick.

 The core events—like animal showings, bake-offs, and carnival rides on the midway—will always draw a certain number of people.
 But to attract an ever larger crowd and break attendance records year after year, Fair organizers have to come up with new, more amazing, never-before-seen promotional events or public spectacles.
 That’s a tough challenge for any marketer.

-Because of that never-ending quest, we’re blessed with classic Iowa State Fair traditions like the Outhouse Races, Mutton Busting, a Mother-Daughter Look-alike Competition and – one of my personal favorites – the Cow Chip Throwing Contest.
+Because of that never-ending quest, we’re blessed with classic Iowa State Fair traditions like the Outhouse Races, Mutton Busting, a Mother-Daughter Look-alike Competition and—one of my personal favorites—the Cow Chip Throwing Contest.
 (Growing up in Missouri where my family operated a small cattle farm, I spent much of my childhood making sure I stepped around the cow patties.
-Why anyone would want to pick one up and hirl it like a discus is beyond me.)
+Why anyone would want to pick one up and hurl it like a discus is beyond me.)

 Along the way, though, the Fair team has hit some home runs.